citp/privacy-policy-historical/h/ho/hom/home-speech-home.com.md

 Florida, U.S.A.

-This policy was last modified in Jun 2018.

 The search box on this web site ("Search Box") is powered by Google Inc. ("Google").
-You acknowledge and agree that Google's privacy policy (located at <http://www.google.com/privacy.html>) shall apply to your use of the Search Box and by using the Search Box you consent to Google using your personal data in accordance with its privacy policy.
+You acknowledge and agree that Google's privacy policy (located at [https://www.google.com/privacy.html](http://www.google.com/privacy.html)) shall apply to your use of the Search Box and by using the Search Box you consent to Google using your personal data in accordance with its privacy policy.

 * * *